 Houses can be decorated and your house will have a score depending on its decoration to compete with other home owners.
 The house with the highest score will be visible in the settlement, while the others merely exist in their own instance.

-There are no mounts or naval battle but both might be added in the future of players want it.
+There are no mounts or naval battle but both might be added in the future if players want it.

-The following weapons and off-hand items have been spotted so far:
+The following weapons and off-hand items are confirmed at launch:

 There are also rings and amulets that provide bonuses to resistances and other attributes, as well as potions and poison coatings.

 The inventory is limited by weight and so is the equipped gear.
-Banking is available in player settlements in the form of storage buildings.
 Equipped weapons have to be dragged to the hotbar in order to be used.

 The hotbar allows for up to 4 consumables to be equipped at a time, such as food buffs or healing potions.